coinevo/documents/docs/en/AWSfullnode/README.md

 ![awsmarketplace](aws8.jpg)

-To access our instance, let's type ssh -i qtumaws.pem ubuntu@**yourinstanceipaddress**
+To access our instance, let's type ssh -i evoaws.pem ubuntu@**yourinstanceipaddress**

 Type "yes" to add the ec2 instance ECDSA key fingerprint to your known_hosts file.